Cleveland Internet Sex Crimes Lawyer

 Sometimes, police officers and detectives will pose as other people on the Internet and even sometimes try to start conversations to solicit sexual encounters.
 The Ohio Revised Code in section 2907.07 prohibits an individual from seeking sexual activity with minors who is of a certain age.
 The problem with these cases is that often the police, and detective, do not play fair.
 They might not state their "age" the entire time they are trying to trap you into one of the most damaging criminal offenses.
-If you are convicted of importuning, you could spend decades in prison and be forced to register as a sex offender for the rest of your life.

-This crime is commonly known as child pornography.
+This crime is commonly known as child pornography in Ohio.
 Most often innocent people, and sometimes guilty ones too, are caught using programs such as LimeWire or Napster to download normal pornography.
 What they might not know is that by using these programs, they are giving other people the ability to upload and download files at their will, which means that you could unwittingly be uploading and downloading child pornography.
 We know how to defend you against a pandering obscenity charge, and even if you are guilty of these crimes, it is still our duty-bound job to defend you the same as we would any other person.

 As former prosecutors, we can tell you the government aggressively prosecutes cases involving Internet sex crimes.
 These cases come in many different forms-and all can end up with sentences that can put you in prison for the rest of your life if you're not properly defended.
 How long can you go to prison depends in part on what crimes you are charged with, the evidence against you, and the skill and effectiveness of your lawyers.

 These crimes often involve chat rooms or specialized peer-to-peer file sharing programs such as LimeWire.
 The truth is that most criminal defense attorneys have no idea how to defend an individual from a charge, or accusation, that they knowingly transmitted child pornography or other illegal material through one of these programs.
-Our Internet sex crime defense attorneys are trained, and experienced, in the sophisticated nature of these allegations, and we are ready to help defend you.
+Our Internet sex crime attorneys are trained, and experienced, in the sophisticated nature of these allegations, and we are ready to help defend you.
 Do not wait to act!
 If you believe you, or a loved one, is being investigated for an internet sex crime you should immediately act now in order to protect your, or their, rights.
 Do not speak with the police, or an investigator, until you have sought legal counsel.
 If an investigator is speaking with you about these allegations the chances are they already believe you are guilty.

-Call (440) 709-8088 to setup a free consultation concerning your case!
+Call (440) 709-8088 to set up a free consultation with our Cleveland internet sex crimes lawyers concerning your case!